Japan Weather & Best Time to Visit – Month by Month Travel Guide

 Rainy Season and Typhoons: The 'tsuyu' rainy season occurs in June and July (except in Hokkaido), while August and September are known for typhoons.

-Regional differences: Tokyo and Osaka experience hot and humid summers and crisp winters, whereas Hokkaido remains cold and snowy for most of the year.
+Regional differences: Tokyo and Osaka experience hot and humid summers, as well as crisp winters, whereas Hokkaido remains cold and snowy for most of the year.
 Okinawa, on the other hand, stays warm and beachy even in December.

 Seasonal Highlights